-Feeling you develop by consciously adopting an open feeling attitude towards your experiences, by which they personally can touch you, so you can have compassion with your fellow human beings and fellow creatures, with plants and animals.
+Feeling you develop by consciously adopting an open feeling attitude towards your experiences, by which they can touch you personally, so you can have compassion with your fellow human beings and fellow creatures, with plants and animals.

 The development of strength of will is an exercise in self-control and patience.
 In doing so, it is important to master within yourself the conscious force of life and outwardly to carry out your reasonable and moral decisions resolutely.